ldhandley/teach-me-website/README.md

 > **Student** To start, I want a homepage called "Lindsey Handley" that links to at least 1 blog post called "My Story".

 **Teacher**: Okay, let's put a prototype together.
 Install the `website` package from https://github.com/thoughtstem/website.
 Look at the `my-site.rkt` demo, and copy something like that into this repo to express how your homepage and post link up.

+> **Student**: I wasn't able to install website through the Package Manager.
+But I added a `my-website.rkt` file to the repository.
+I'm getting the following error when I try to install the website directory in Package Manager: `Users/lindseyhandley/Dev/website/scribblings/website.scrbl:3:20: module: identifier already required for label
+  at: time
+  in: racket/base`